 The exhibition is curated by IMA’s Directors, Aileen Burns and Johan Lundh, and Senior Manager, Madeleine King.
 The publication, Dissonant Rhythms, is edited by Madeleine King, and features contributions by Ellie Buttrose, Caleb Kelly, and Danni Zuvela.
+It will be launched in October 2017.

 Ross Manning: Dissonant Rhythms will tour to ten venues across Australia, 2018–20.